MaLoSch/Project-Ascent/README.md

     - Basic profile information

 ### To-Do for current MVP
+- [ ] Bugs
+    - [ ] Timer controls don't seem to be centered
-- [ ] Accordion component
+- [X] Accordion component
-    - [ ] Description accordion should be open by default
+    - [X] Description accordion should be open by default
-    - [ ] Add state to accordion component to control open/closed state
+    - [X] Add state to accordion component to control open/closed state
 - [ ] Organize tasks by priority
 - [ ] Home page
     - [x] Image to stretch over the available space